 Brown Creepers can be seen anywhere in the park where there are large trees.

-The song of the Brown Creeper is high-pitched and has 5 or 6 notes.Hear the vocalizations of the Brown Creeper.
+Brown Creepers do not to vocalize often, and you often see them before you hear them.
+Their song is high-pitched and has 5 or 6 notes.Hear the vocalizations of the Brown Creeper.

 The name of the Brown Creepers who visit Monticello might change.
 They would be called Nearctic Creepers, while others in Mexico who are now considered part of the same species would be called Mexican (or Neotropical) Brown Creepers.
 The Mexican population might be distinct enough to be a separate species.
 Brown Creepers used to be considered part of the same species as a Eurasian species now called the Eurasian Treecreeper, which is why some ornithologists used to call them American Treecreepers.